The Home Depot Commits $10 Million to Venture Capital Funds Focused on Diversity and Innovation

 Sep 28, 2021, 08:00 ET

 ATLANTA, Sept.
-28, 2021 /PRNewswire-HISPANIC PR WIRE/ -- The Home Depot, the world's largest home improvement retailer, will invest $10 million in venture capital funds that promote diversity, technology and entrepreneurship: the Base10 Partners Advancement Initiative, L'ATTITUDE VENTURES and Plexo Capital.
+28, 2021 /PRNewswire/ -- The Home Depot, the world's largest home improvement retailer, will invest $10 million in venture capital funds that promote diversity, technology and entrepreneurship: the Base10 Partners Advancement Initiative, L'ATTITUDE VENTURES and Plexo Capital.
 These investments are part of the company's commitment to build meaningful, inclusive and sustainable opportunities for minority-owned companies and Historically Black Colleges and Universities (HBCUs).

 - Base10 Partners is a venture firm investing in automation for the real economy.
 Base10 leads the Advancement Initiative, a growth-stage fund that invests in leading pre-IPO companies with the goal of creating financial aid for 100,000 Historically Black College and University (HBCU) students.